 Do you want to increase the collaboration on your team?
 You’ve got great people, you’ve invested in them, and yet their performance, both individually and as a team, could be a lot better.
 Instead of seeking out each other as a support, they keep information and ideas to themselves.
 They don’t help each other.
 Meetings are boring and fail to produce results.
 Keep reading because there is hope!

 For the Leader in You

-You lead a team.
-Or do you?
-You have this unsettling feeling that you could be getting more out of your team, but struggle with how.
-You tell them you want their input, but you lead staff meetings by doing most of the talking or the talking is merely reporting out, not solving problems.
+You lead a team… or do you?
+You have this unsettling feeling that you could be getting more out of your team, but you struggle with how.
+You tell them you want their input, but you lead staff meetings by doing most of the talking—or the talking is merely reporting out, not solving problems.
 That, and most of the good ideas are yours.

 Individually, each of your team members is fantastic.
 They are smart, hardworking, and committed to excellence.
 But something isn’t right.
 And that something happens when they’re in a room together.
 They don’t seem to relate to each other and you’re not sure why.
 You just know that it’s affecting the team’s ability to deliver, and that worries you.

 Have you noticed how some people—some leaders—always seem well-rested even though you know they work harder than most?
 They never break a sweat and nothing seems to faze them.
 They handle stressful situations with equanimity and never seem out of control.
 They are more resilient and less reactive.
 Since caffeine can’t solve all problems, the real question is: how can you improve your ability to renew?